Job control (Unix): Control

 Command jobs reports information about each background job including ID, command line and running status (stopped or running).

 Signals

 The interprocess communication of job control is implemented via signals.

 Typically, a shell maintains information about background jobs in a job table.
 When an interactive session ends (i.e. user logs out), the shell sends signal SIGHUP to all jobs, and waits for the process groups to exit before terminating itself.
 Some shells provide a non-POSIX command disown that removes a job from the job table.
 The process group becomes an orphan.
 The shell will not send it SIGHUP, nor wait for it to terminate.
-This is one technique for enabling a process as a daemon; owned direclty by the root process init.
+This is one technique for enabling a process as a daemon owned directly by the root process init.
 The POSIX command nohup provides an alternate way to prevent a job from being terminated by the shell.